Davide Ballardini: Coaching career

 Finally, after long rumours connecting Ballardini's name as the next coach of Lazio following Delio Rossi's departure, he was appointed as the new manager of the Roman club on 15 June 2009.
-He signed a two-year contract with an option for a third worth €750,000 per year.
+He signed a two-year contract with an option for a third worth €750,000 yearly.

-On his first competitive match as Lazio boss, Ballardini led the club to triumph in the 2009 Supercoppa Italiana, as his side won 2–1 to outgoing Italian champions Inter in a single-legged game played at Beijing National Stadium, Beijing, China.
-However, Ballardini did not repeat this triumph in Serie A level, and also failed to qualify to the 2009–10 UEFA Europa League knockout round.
-Later in January and February a number of disappointing results left Lazio in 18th place, in danger of being relegated, leading club chairman Claudio Lotito to dismiss Ballardini and appoint Edy Reja as new head coach.
+On his first competitive match as Lazio boss, Ballardini led the club to triumph in the 2009 Supercoppa Italiana, as his side won 2–1 to outgoing Italian champions Internazionale in a single-legged game played at Beijing National Stadium in China.
+However, Ballardini did not repeat this triumph at Serie A level and failed to qualify for the 2009–10 UEFA Europa League knockout round.
+Later, in January and February, several disappointing results left Lazio in 18th place and in danger of being relegated, leading club chairman Claudio Lotito to dismiss Ballardini and appoint Edy Reja as new head coach.

-On 8 November 2010 Ballardini returned into management, accepting an offer as head coach of Serie A club Genoa.
+On 8 November 2010, Ballardini returned to management, accepting an offer as head coach of Serie A club Genoa.
 He signed a two-year contract with the club, but club president Enrico Preziosi terminated the contract with him for no particular reason on 5 June 2011.

 On 9 November 2011, Ballardini returned to manage Cagliari for the third time in his career.
 He was dismissed for just cause on 11 March 2012.

-On 21 January 2013, Ballardini returned to Genoa to try and save them from relegation.
+On 21 January 2013, Ballardini returned to Genoa to try to save them from relegation.
 He has managed to do so with still one game to go.
 Nevertheless, chairman Preziosi may decide yet again to let him go at the end of the season.
-Ballardini is loved by many Genoa supporters for his manners and his energy on the pitch.
-Many want him to lead Genoa next season too.
+Many Genoa supporters respected Ballardini for his manners and energy on the pitch.

-On 8 January 2014, Serie A club Bologna announced that Ballardini agreed a 6-month deal to coach their first team.
+On 8 January 2014, Serie A club Bologna announced that Ballardini agreed on a six-month deal to coach their first team.

 On 10 November 2015, he became the manager of Palermo.
 He was later relieved of his duties on 11 January 2016, one day after having been publicly accused of unprofessionalism by team captain Stefano Sorrentino in the wake of a 1–0 away win at Verona.

 On 12 April 2016, he was rehired as coach of Palermo after the sacking of Walter Novellino, the ninth managerial change for the club during the 2015–16 season.

-On 21 December 2020, Ballardini was appointed as manager of Genoa, beginning his fourth spell with the club.
-He was sacked on 6 November 2021 due to negative results in the 2021–22 Serie A season.
+On 21 December 2020, Ballardini was appointed manager of Genoa, beginning his fourth spell with the club.
+He was sacked on 6 November 2021, due to negative results in the 2021–22 Serie A season.

-On 15 January 2023, Ballardini returned into management as the new head coach of bottom-placed Serie A club Cremonese, signing a contract until 30 June 2024.
+On 15 January 2023, Ballardini returned to management as the new head coach of bottom-placed Serie A club Cremonese, signing a contract until 30 June 2024.
+Despite suffering relegation to Serie B by the end of the season, Ballardini was confirmed in charge of the Grigiorossi for the 2023–24 season but was eventually dismissed on 18 September 2023 after an unimpressive start in the league, with just one win in the first five games.